Best Naturopathic Remedies For Allergies

 7. Nasal Irrigation

-When the nasal passages swell and inflame, it causes nasal congestion, a frequent allergy symptom.
-Nasal irrigation uses a saline solution to moisturize the nasal passages and reduce inflammation, which relieves congestion and makes breathing easier.
+Nasal irrigation uses a saline solution to moisturize the passages and reduce inflammation, relieving congestion and making breathing easier.

 When making the saline solution, it's crucial to utilize sterile or distilled water to reduce the chance of contamination.
 Before using, tap water should be heated, let cool, and then filtered appropriately.